KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

-# Arabidopsis 6mA/CpG Detection and Comparison Pipeline – Reproducibility Guide
+# Arabidopsis 6mA/CpG Detection and Comparison Pipeline

-### A note to the grader
-This is our reproducibility pipeline for our capstone project to detect and compare 6mA and CpG methylation in Arabidopsis thaliana.
-Due to privacy and permission restrictions set by our sponsor and steward, we are not authorized to distribute the raw data files externally, including for grading purposes.
-This policy has been approved by Dr. Payne.
+This is a project that is part of a Bioinformatics capstone project done in tandem with the BYU genetics lab.
+Our goal is to look, observe, and compare 6mA in Arabidopsis and compare it to 5mC presence.
+Due to privacy and permission restrictions set by our sponsor and steward, we are not authorized to distribute the raw data files externally.

-To support transparency and demonstrate our work, we have included:
-- A detailed workflow guide
-- An overview of expected inputs and processing steps

-We are still working on making 6mA data presentable.
-In its current state, our pipeline gives an output for 6mA concentration but it is not accurate.
-Please be patient as we continue to work on this problem.
-Dr. Payne is aware of this hiccup.

 # Reproducibility Guide

-Expected Inputs Files:
+Expected Input Files:
 These are the files we would provide you with
   ```
   - 1000.bam (~12.3 GB)                 # Binary alignment file